Legislation in the EU and the Member States

 The EU Regulations apply to UK users until 31 December 2020.
 After that date the new UK regulation will apply, but there will be little difference to users.

 There are two Regulations at EU level which apply:

 Regulation on compliance measures for users from the Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization 511/2014 (April 2014).
 The text can be found here.

 Implementing regulation as regards the register of collections, monitoring user compliance and best practices EU No 2015/1866 (October 2015).
 The text can be found here.

 The second of these concerns Articles 5, 7 and 8 (register of collections, monitoring user compliance and best practices) of the first Regulation, which until the coming into force of the second did not apply.

-Declarations of Due Diligence to the National Competent Authority of Member States sould in most MS be made using the Commission's DECLARE system.
-This is discussed further, with links, under the UK legislation entry.
+Declarations of Due Diligence to the National Competent Authority of Member States should in most MS be made using the Commission's DECLARE system.